tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 ### Q: In Pokémon, Bulbasaur is the only starter pokemon that is a Grass/Poison type.
 - **Correct Answer:** True
 - False

-### Q: In Pokemon Diamond, Pearl and Platinum, where can a Munchlax be found?
-- **Correct Answer:** Honey Trees
-- Trading with an NPC
-- Grass on Route 209
-- Wayward Cave

-### Q: In Pokemon Red & Blue, what is the name of HM05?
-- **Correct Answer:** Flash
-- Strength
-- Cut
-- Fly

-### Q: In Pokemon, the ability Wonder Guard is exclusive to which Pokemon?
-- **Correct Answer:** Shedinja
-- Sableye
-- Spiritomb
-- Silvally

 ### Q: In Portal 2, how did CEO of Aperture Science, Cave Johnson, presumably die?